 Elevating the apple to greatness since 2011

 San Francisco Bay Area natives, Scott and Ellen grew up in Alameda, California, have known each other since the first grade, been together since 1996, and married since 2001.
 Nomads in search of a place to set down roots, they have also lived in New York City, New Jersey, and New Mexico.
-In 2010, they found their forever home in west Sonoma County, on a 5.4-acre Sebastopol farm, which they share with their son, dog, chickens, and sheep.
+In 2010, they found their forever home in west Sonoma County, on a 5.4-acre Sebastopol farm, which they share with their son, dog, chickens, cats, and sheep.

 They and their ciders have been featured in Wine Spectator, Vogue, PUNCH, Outside, Sunset, San Francisco Chronicle, Santa Rosa Press Democrat, North Bay Bohemian, Sonoma Magazine, Edible Marin & Wine Country, San Jose Mercury News, NPR, and Serious Eats, among many others.
 They regularly present and host cidermaking, educational, and cider pairing workshops, are proud members of Sonoma County Farm Trails, and support other local community and agricultural efforts.